allemanau/NUIT_tensorflow/README.md

 ### Objective of the workshop

-Learn the basics of deep learning, and practice implementing basic models with TensorFlow 2.0.
+Learn enough to be dangerous about deep learning, and practice implementing basic models with TensorFlow 2.0.

 ### Learning outcomes